 Based on the circumstances of an individual case and the child support agreement, child support payments may end at some juncture in the child’s life.
 The agreement will typically allow the parents to stop support payments when the child attains the age of majority.
 But at times, a family court in Auburn, AL, may require the child support payments to continue until the kids graduate from college or the children are married before the support can end.

 Standard of Living of the Child before Divorce or Separation

 Before deciding on child support payments, the family court in Auburn, AL, will also assess the needs and standard of living for the child prior to the divorce.
 The court intends to make sure that the child receives the same standard of living following the divorce and to minimize the effect of the separation on the child.

 The court will ensure that the child support payments are reasonable and proportional to the parent’s income.
 The court allows a parent to modify the child support payment if they are unable to pay the amount.

 Child Support Attorneys in Alabama Working for You

 Providing financial support for a child is one key role as a parent, and if you’re getting divorced, you can be sure that child support will be a term that you become very familiar with.
-At the law offices of Alsobrook Jackson our experienced Alabama child support and family law attorneys can help you to understand how support is calculated, when child support is necessary, how much you may owe, how to enforce a support order, or/and when modification of a child support order may be appropriate.
+At the law offices of Alsobrook Law Group our experienced Alabama child support and family law attorney can help you to understand how support is calculated, when child support is necessary, how much you may owe, how to enforce a support order, or/and when modification of a child support order may be appropriate.

 To learn more about child support obligations, please call our law firm today.
 You can reach us at 334-737-3718.
 You can also stop by our office at your convenience, or send us a message with your question using the intake form on our website.